Commenced 10-25-05

 friends to encourage them to become involved in ballroom dancing.

-web page is free and will get you started.
-Just click here.]
+[If you want instruction in ballroom dancing, my web page is free and will get you started.

 You may go to the Contents of this web site by clicking here.